DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/architecture.md

 The frontend will call APIs.
 Frontend exclusive APIs can live directly in the BFF host.
 Remote (e.g. cross-site) APIs are called via the backend.
 Both types need to be secured with the session cookie and anti-forgery protection.

 The remote API interfaces can be either created manually, or a reverse proxy approach can be used.
 Duende.BFF includes a developer-centric version of Microsoft's YARP proxy that integrates with the automatic token management mentioned above.
+We also provide YARP-specific plumbing to add the BFF features to "standard" YARP directly.

 **Frontend**